-Training programs like TrainerRoad, The Sufferfest and Zwift (with the Workout option) use FTP to calibrate workout intensities.
-For example, the programs may call for three-minute intervals at 120% of your FTP, with two-minute recoveries in between.
+Training programs such as TrainerRoad, The Sufferfest and Zwift (with the Workout option) use FTP to calibrate workout intensities.
+For example, the programs may call for three-minute intervals at 120 percent of your FTP, with two-minute recoveries in between.

-Coaches use FTP in the same way — to measure progress and to personalize specific training intensities — whether working with Team Sky riders or age-group amateurs.
+Coaches use FTP in the same way — to measure progress and to personalize specific training intensities.
+This is the same process whether working with Team Sky riders or age-group amateurs.

 Dr. Andrew Coggan, co-author of Training and Racing with a Power Meter, created the FTP standard as a more practical approach than the previous standard of lactate threshold, which involved measuring blood lactate every few minutes while ramping up intensity on a trainer.
 In functionality, training to lactate threshold and FTP are very, very similar.

 “FTP has become the gold standard,” says Scott Moninger, a Peaks Coaching Group master coach who raced as a professional for 17 years.
 “Whereas a few years ago you had to go into a lab, now you can get that number with a power meter and a 20-minute field test.”